“Perpetrators, we can point ‘em out/So if you’ve got something on your mind, let it out!”

 In a culture of processing groups, conflict aversion is not piety and not even always chastened caution: It’s reckless abandonment and sometimes it’s even mean.
 Recently I had a significant conflict with some very dear friends of mine that affected a large community of people.
 They understood that there was hurt and made themselves available to talk about it and I talked to them, individually, with unrestrained honesty about why I felt that their choice had been hurtful and reckless, to me and to others.
 It was confrontational, but we did not shout.
 I felt listened to and heard and they achieved more understanding that will enable them to handle similar situations more constructively in the future.
 There is still hurt and anger and the relationships need more healing, but we came out of the first round of rebuke with confidence that the friendships are stable and lasting and can grow through this conflict as well.

 It has, therefore, been exasperating to me to have numerous conversations with other friends in the community who felt hurt or angry about the situation and alienated from these other friends, sharing that anger with me, as though it would make me feel better that they’re alienated from really good people.
-To the extent that they shared their empathy with me, I have been most grateful to them; to the extent that they have vented their anger at these other friends, I have counseled them: If you’re feeling that way, I think you should really talk to them and work it out.
+To the extent that they shared their empathy with me, I have been most grateful to them; to the extent that they have vented to me about their anger at these other friends, I have counseled them: If you’re feeling that way, I think you should really talk to them and work it out.
 It has been heartbreaking how often I’ve heard, “If they could do such-and-such a thing, then they’re clearly clueless and there’s no point”, or “I don’t even want to bother with them”, or “It’s not my place; why would they listen to me?”
 It’s your place because you’re hurt and angry.
 The Torah gives us rare, clear guidance as to when this mitzvah becomes operative: “Do not hate your kinsfolk in your heart”.
 If you feel hostility toward someone, you have a mitzvah to tell them.
 Perhaps more than ever before, we have the emotional technology to do this properly.

 My anecdotal impression is that a scourge among progressive people is the drive for ideological or emotional purity that plays itself out as a dismissal of anyone who doesn’t know something that I happen to know or even find easy or obvious.
 You think it’s obvious that that person acted hurtfully?
 Maybe you have been graced with experiences or natural gifts for perception with which not everyone has been blessed.
 You can’t be angry at someone with any integrity if you’re not willing to do your part to hold them accountable by letting them know how you feel.
 One of these friends with whom I had this conflict expressed genuine surprise when I told them that numerous people have complained about similar kinds of infractions.
 They genuinely want to know, have shown true readiness to accept rebuke meaningfully and think about it, but other friends of theirs are withholding the information they seek to make improvement, as all of us need each other’s help to improve.
 That leaves the aggrieved party alienated and festering, and the person who did the hurt feeling like a guilty failure, but having no tools to address it.
 Not rebuking someone when you are angry and you can rebuke them is mean, it is cowardly, and it sells short on human dignity.
 It will also likely ferment into something more bitter later, when a harder conflict becomes harder to avoid.